BSc Hons Mathematics with Teaching (International)

 You'll be introduced to a range of modern statistical methods and practices used in industry, commerce and research, and will develop skills in your application and presentation.

-You’ll learn the application of mathematical models to a variety of problems in biology, medicine, and ecology.
-It'll show the application of ordinary differential equations to simple biological and medical problems, the use of mathematical modelling in biochemical reactions, the application of partial differential equations in describing spatial processes such as cancer growth and pattern formation in embryonic development, and the use of delay-differential equations in physiological processes.
-The marine population modelling element will introduce the use of difference models to represent population processes through applications to fisheries, and the use of coupled ODE system to represent ecosystems.
-Practical work will include example class case studies that will explore a real-world application of an ecosystem model.
+You’ll see the application of ordinary differential equations to simple biological and medical problems, the use of mathematical modelling in biochemical reactions, and the application of partial differential equations in describing spatial processes such as cancer growth and pattern formation in embryonic development.

-This class will demonstrate the central role network theory plays in mathematical modelling.
-It'll also show you the intimate connection between linear algebra and graph theory and how to use this connection to develop a sound theoretical understanding of network theory.
-Finally, it'll apply this theory as a tool for revealing structure in networks.
+This module will demonstrate the central role network theory plays in mathematical modelling.
+You’ll see the intimate connection between linear algebra and graph theory, and use this connection to develop a sound theoretical understanding of network theory.
+You’ll apply the theory as a tool for revealing structure in networks, and apply the algorithms on a network using computer codes.

 You’ll learn new statistical methodology and apply it to real data from medical research studies, with an emphasis on the interpretation of the statistical results in the context of the medical problem being investigated.
 This skill is necessary for the application of statistics to medical data and differs from the traditional, standard interpretation of statistical textbook problems.

-The class will provide active and collaborative opportunities for students to explore how to plan discrete, integrated, and interdisciplinary curricular learning with a particular focus on the teaching of mathematics and general science.
+The module will provide active and collaborative opportunities for you to explore how to plan discrete, integrated, and interdisciplinary curricular learning with a particular focus on the teaching of mathematics and general science.

 This module aims to provide students an opportunity to engage with their peers and learners of STEM in a variety of situations on and off campus.
 This will give them a real life context in which they can relate their ideas learned in their mathematics curriculum and pedagogy classes.